 To safely add asparagus to your diet:

-Being mindful of potential sensitivities and interactions can help you enjoy asparagus’s health benefits in a well-rounded diet.
+Being mindful of possible sensitivities and interactions can help you enjoy asparagus’s health benefits in a well-rounded diet.

 Explore Nutritious Asparagus Recipes